Understanding the Ukraine Energy Support Fund: How Energy Assistance Is Structured and How to Engage

 In February 2026, Norway signed a new agreement with the Energy Community, committing an additional NOK 1 billion to the Fund.
 Norway’s total contribution to the UESF now amounts to nearly NOK 2 billion since December 2024.
 The Fund finances urgent repairs, critical equipment and infrastructure, while also supporting regulatory reform and market integration with Europe.

-Norad is inviting for a seminar that will provide a structured introduction to how the Fund operates and how private stakeholders can engage.
+Norad, in cooperation with NUCC (Norwegian-Ukrainian Chamber of Commerce), is inviting stakeholders to a seminar that will provide a structured introduction to how the Fund operates and how private actors can engage.

 🔗 Click here to register for the event